 The Payment Card Industry Data Security Standard (PCI DSS) is required by contract for those handling cardholder data, whether you are a startup or a global enterprise.

 Your business must be compliant at all times, and your compliance must be validated annually.
-You must also comply with every one of the PCI CSS controls, or, failing that, implement compensating controls that achieve the same purpose.
+You must also comply with every one of the PCI CSS controls that applies to you, or, failing that, implement compensating controls that achieve the same intent as the original control.

 While PCI DSS compliance is detailed and complex, it’s certainly achievable.
 And if you do it well, you can achieve compliance without a huge impact on your business.